ellipse2v/cpe_search/README.md

                         The number of CPEs to show in the similarity overview (default: 3) -q QUERY, --query QUERY
-                        A query, i.e. textual software name / title like 'Apache 2.4.39' or 'Wordpress 5.7.2' -v, --verbose         Be verbose and print status information -c CONFIG, --config CONFIG
+                        A query, i.e. textual software name / title like 'Apache 2.4.39' or 'Wordpress 5.7.2' with "+" you can combine multiple word for a sigle query like 'jackson+databind 2.0' -v, --verbose         Be verbose and print status information -c CONFIG, --config CONFIG
                         A config file to use (default: config.json)